Marco leads the training department at Outlive, and reviews the articles for accuracy.

 "The worst case of tendonitis I've ever seen."– my physiotherapist

-I was an avid athlete as a child, but as I continued to grow, I wasn't getting bigger, stronger and faster like my peers.
-I just got longer and skinnier, and eventually dropped out of sports.
+As I grew up, I didn't get bigger, stronger and faster like my peers.
+I just got longer and skinnier.
 In high school, I was now 6'0 tall—taller than most of the guys.
-But I only weighed 130 pounds which put me in the same dangerously underweight category as Marco.
+But I only weighed 130 pounds which put me in the same dangerously underweight BMI category as Marco.
 I was 30 pounds lighter than the average guy for my height and age.

-One day my tall and skinny friend, suggested that he and I hit the gym to bulk up.
+One day my skinny friend (even lankier than I was), suggested that he and I hit the gym to bulk up.
 That sounded great and we got down to work.

 Frustrated by moving even further in the wrong direction, I quit going to the gym believing I was genetically at odds with having a strong and fit body.

-Feeling defeated, I went back to my hobby of running a game review website.
+I picked up a hobby of running a game review website.
 Between managing the team, playing video games, and writing, I began to sit for nearly all waking hours.
 All this while consuming a steady stream of the Three-C's: Coke, cookies, and chips.